This is Episode 19! Join Visceral Concepts Founder Michael McNew as he clues you in on the 3 biggest secrets to content marketing.

 However, you need to remember that marketing and sales are not the same things.

 Marketing is about making the public aware of your brand.
 Sales is the one-on-one art of closing a deal.
 You cannot interchange the two.
-Click To Tweet
+Share on XHowever, so many companies try to.

 Then they cut their marketing budget because they think it’s not working.